 1. Work Done by a Force

 In physics, the most direct application is calculating the work done by a force field on an object moving along a path.
-If F represents a force field, then the line integral ∫C F ⋅ dr gives the work done by the force in moving an object along the curve C. This applies to gravitational forces, electromagnetic forces, and any other force that can be represented as a vector field.
+Also, if F represents a force field, then the line integral ∫C F ⋅ dr gives the work done by the force in moving an object along the curve C. This applies to gravitational forces, electromagnetic forces, and any other force that can be represented as a vector field.

 2. Circulation of Fluids